-Technical Committee (TC) Lawful Interception (LI)
+Technical Committee (TC) Lawful Interception (LI) Activity Report 2019

-Responsible for developing standards that support the technical requirements of national and international obligations for law enforcement (including the lawful interception and retention of the communications-related data of electronic communications.
+Responsible for developing standards that support the technical requirements of national and international obligations for law enforcement (including the lawful interception and retention of the communications-related data of electronic communications).

-Lawful Interception and Retained Data (RD) plays a crucial role in the growth and development of the Information Society, by helping law enforcement agencies (LEAs) to investigate terrorism and serious criminal activity.
+Lawful Interception (LI) and Retained Data (RD) plays a crucial role in the growth and development of the Information Society, by helping law enforcement agencies (LEAs) to investigate terrorism and serious criminal activity.

 Bringing together the interests of governments and law enforcement agencies (LEAs) as well as mobile network operators and equipment vendors, our Technical Committee Lawful Interception (TC LI) develops standards supporting common international requirements for LEAs, including the interception of content and retention/disclosure of electronic communications related data with supporting standards for warrantry and internal interfaces.